Lion's Mane Mushroom

 |---|---|---|---|

-| Fruiting body | Hericenones, beta-glucans | Beta-glucan content consistently higher (roughly 30%+ of dry weight) and starch under 3%, per Nammex's published testing using the Megazyme beta-glucan assay, the same method used by the USDA for mushroom beta-glucan testing. | Four Sigmatic's Focus blend states its Lion's Mane is extracted from log-grown fruiting bodies only, "no fillers, grains or carriers." |
+| Fruiting body | Hericenones, beta-glucans | Beta-glucan (an immune-supporting carbohydrate found in mushrooms) content consistently higher (roughly 30%+ of dry weight) and starch under 3%, per Nammex's published testing using the Megazyme beta-glucan assay, the same method used by the USDA for mushroom beta-glucan testing. | Four Sigmatic's Focus blend states its Lion's Mane is extracted from log-grown fruiting bodies only, "no fillers, grains or carriers." |

 | Mycelium grown on grain | Erinacines (concentrated in mycelium), plus residual grain starch | Beta-glucan as low as 1–5% with 35–40% starch carried over from the rice or oat substrate, per the same Nammex-published testing. | Not disclosed as "fruiting body" on the label.
 Watch for the unqualified phrase "mushroom extract" or "mycelium" without a stated substrate-removal step. |